Great North Run

-The Great North Run (branded the Simplyhealth Great North Run for sponsorship purposes) is the largest half marathon in the world, taking place annually in North East England each September.
+The Great North Run (branded the AJ Bell Great North Run for sponsorship purposes) is the largest half marathon in the world, taking place annually in North East England each September.
 Participants run between Newcastle upon Tyne and South Shields.
-The run was devised by former Olympic 10,000 m bronze medallist and BBC Sport commentator Brendan Foster.
+The run was devised by Olympic 10,000 m bronze medallist and BBC Sport commentator Brendan Foster.
+Since 2025, the run has sponsored and shared its branding with The Great North, a partnership of elected mayors across Northern England.

 The first Great North Run was staged on 28 June 1981, when 12,000 runners participated.
 By 2011, the number of participants had risen to 54,000.
 For the first year it was advertised as a local fun run; nearly thirty years on it has become one of the biggest running events in the world, and the biggest in the UK.
 Only the Great Manchester Run and London Marathon come close to attracting similar numbers of athletes each year.

 The 1992 edition of the race incorporated the 1st IAAF World Half Marathon Championships.
 The event also has junior and mini races attached with these being run the Saturday before the main race on the Newcastle Quayside.
 Martin Mathathi holds the current men's course record with his run of 58:56 in 2011.
 In 2019, Brigid Kosgei's women's course record of 64:28 bettered the previous mark by over a minute and was also the fastest ever half marathon by a woman; however, the course was not eligible for records.
 That same year, Mo Farah won a record sixth consecutive men's Great North Run.

 Course

-The Great North Run starts in Newcastle upon Tyne on the A167 road (the central motorway), on the edge of both the city centre and the Town Moor.
+The Great North Run starts in Newcastle upon Tyne on the A167 road just north of the central motorway, on the edge of both the city centre and the Town Moor.
 The route heads east and south down the motorway section, around the eastern side of the city centre, then crosses the Tyne Bridge into Gateshead.
 It heads around the eastern side of Gateshead town centre, then at a roundabout turns east and heads down the A184 (the Felling Bypass) in the direction of Sunderland.
 After 3.5 mi, the route turns off the A184 and heads north-east towards South Shields down the A194 (Leam Lane).
 2.5 mi later, the route reaches the southern side of Jarrow and it turns east down the A1300 (John Reid Road).
 The route passes through the south of South Shields (through Harton and Marsden) until it reaches the seafront just over 3.5 mi later, where it turns north up the A183.
 The last mile (1.6 km) of the route runs along the seafront road to the finishing line at South Shields.
-All roads on the course are closed several hours before the race begins, however multiple vehicles including TV crews, emergency services, event staff, and a fleet of buses carrying participants' belongings are authorised to travel between Newcastle and South Shields on the closed course roads ahead of and following the participants.
+All roads on the course are closed several hours before the race begins; however, multiple vehicles including TV crews, emergency services, event staff, and a fleet of buses carrying participants' belongings are authorised to travel between Newcastle and South Shields on the closed course roads ahead of and following the participants.